What does Daphne mean?

 How popular is Daphne?

-Displayed below is the baby name popularity of Daphne for girls.
-Daphne was first listed in 1890-1899 and reached its peak position of #356 in the U.S. in the year 2014.
-(2014 Birth Statistics)
+Displayed below is the baby name history of Daphne for girls.
+Daphne reached its peak position of #356 in the U.S. in the year 2014, and is presently at #378.
+(2015 U.S. SSA Records)

-Below is a charted analysis of the usage of the girl name Daphne and corresponding names.
-Dafne is the only other popular varying form of Daphne (#356 the previous year) appearing in the Top 1000.
-Adoption of these relations of Daphne was common among parents today (median #678).
+Which version is better?with its variant forms and related girl names.
+Below is a charted analysis of the history of the girl name Daphne and corresponding names.
+Dafne is the only other popular varying form of Daphne (#378 the previous year) appearing in the Top 2000.
+Adoption of these relations of Daphne was common among parents less than a decade ago (median #908) and is almost as widespread today (#1189, down 15%).
 Daphne is the most trendy birth name among these.
-(2014 Birth Statistics)